 I’ve made a lot of progress on piecing together my family’s past.
 I’ve traced my dad’s mother’s line back to my 5x great-grandfather in 1793.

-It is really important to me that my children learn about their ancestors.
+It is really important to me that my children learn about our family tree.

 I realized that by sharing our family’s journey of survival I could literally put faces to content that seemed so far away to today’s youth.